awhitbeck/HcalHardwareManager/README.md

 ## Database structure

-The database structure is defined in qie10peds/models.py
+The database structure is defined in `qie10peds/models.py`

 ## Web views

-The database structure is defined in qie10peds/models.py
+The views are listed in `qie10peds/views.py`.
+But currently, not all of them work.

 ## Scripts